 Radio Edu Project.
 WLOY provides Macintosh computers and Adobe Audition software, along with all additional equipment for recording and production.
 Jonathan Prozzi (Loyola ’08, WLOY alumnus) provides in school training and education of 5th grade students in audio science, recording and production work.
 Began 10/13 in Eutaw Marshburn Elementary School, with expansion discussions under way around Baltimore.

 “What Happens Next?” – children’s literacy program, as above, weekly since 6/09

 “Both Feet In: Conversations With People Experiencing Homelessness” – Interviews with homeless, formerly homeless, advocates and service providers, including City administration in Baltimore City.
 Weekly since 2/10

 “Centsable Finance” – A weekly program centered on financial information for all ages, highlighting Baltimore and Maryland resources for education, finance, and law.
 Guests come from a wide spectrum and the host is a retired professional financial advisor.
-Weekly since 10/04.
-3 years of shows are archived online for playback and/or download.
+Weekly 10/04 – 6/13.
+On hiatus as long time host has retired.
+Past shows are archived online for playback and/or download.

 “Explore Baltimore” – 6x per week 1 minute highlight feature that provides information on interesting options in the city of Baltimore.
 Features are posted to the website and run as daily 1 minute pieces as well.
 Segments are “Museum Monday”, “Tourist Tuesday”, “Wacky Wednesday”, “Theater Thursday”, “Food Friday”, and “Sports Saturday”.
 All posts are collected online in a special section.